 | Make gray feel warmer | terracotta, rust, camel, olive | warm wood, brass, woven fibers | add a warm-toned rug and a textured throw |

-| Make gray feel crisper | navy, deep green, black, white | black metal, glass, polished chrome | increase contrast with art and structured pillows |
+| Make gray feel crisper | navy, deep green, black, white | black metal, glass, polished chrome | increase contrast with art and more structured pillows |

-| Keep it soft and tonal | cream, taupe, greige, muted sage | light oak, linen, matte ceramics | simplify patterns and vary textures instead |
+| Keep it soft and tonal | cream, taupe, greige, muted sage | light oak, linen, matte ceramics | simplify patterns and let texture do more of the work |

-| Make it more modern | charcoal, black, bone, one bold color | matte black, concrete, clean-lined wood | reduce clutter and scale up art/lighting |
+| Make it feel more modern | charcoal, black, bone, one bold color | matte black, concrete, clean-lined wood | reduce small clutter and scale up art or lighting |

 Common Gray Sofa Styling Mistakes and How to Fix Them